Manifold Learning by Mixture Models of VAEs for Inverse Problems: Background on Variational Autoencoders and Manifolds

-\paragraph{Manifold Learning with VAEs.} In order to obtain a lower-dimensional representation of the data points, some papers propose to approximate the data-manifold by $\mathcal M\coloneqq\{D(z):z\in\R^d\}$, see e.g.~\cite{ASS2022,CKFB2020,DCE2021,GAT2022}.
+\paragraph{Manifold Learning with VAEs.} In order to obtain a lower-dimensional representation of the data points, some papers propose to approximate the data-manifold by $\mathcal M\coloneqq\{D(z):z\in\R^d\}$ (see, e.g., \citealp{ASS2022,CKFB2020,DCE2021,GAT2022}).
 However, this is only possible if the data-manifold admits a global parameterization, i.e., it can be approximated by one generating function.
 This assumption is often violated in practice.
 As a toy example, consider the one-dimensional manifold embedded in $\R^2$ that consists of two circles, see Figure~\ref{fig:toy_ex_data}.
 This manifold is disconnected and contains ``holes''.
 Consequently, the topologies of the manifold and of the latent space $\R$ do not coincide, so that the manifold cannot be approximated by a VAE.
 Indeed, this can be verified numerically.
 When we learn a VAE for approximating samples from this manifold, we observe that the two (generated) circles are not closed and that both components are connected, see Figure~\ref{fig:one_gen}.
 As a remedy, in the next section, we propose the use of multiple generators to resolve this problem, see Figure~\ref{fig:four_gen}.
+For this purpose, we need the notion of charts and atlases.